 “What does it mean to have ‘great potential,’ Aedan?
 If you really think of it, it’s meaningless.
 Very few individuals on this earth ever bother to truly look inside to discover this wonderful ‘great potential’ educators talk about, let alone do anything about it, wouldn’t you agree?”

-He nodded.
-“My apologies,” he said.
+“My apologies,” he said, nodding.
 “And yes,” he chuckled, “at university we are trained to mouth inanities like ‘great potential.’
 But in this case, it’s quite true.
 And—let me finish—this little girl of yours is desperately trying to realize it.
 It’s why I’ve challenged her.
 Because—at least in her case—she is one student who doesn’t seem to want to dig herself into a hole of ignorance and cover herself up, her shyness notwithstanding.”

 Maggie’s stare pierced for a moment longer before softening.
 “Can you give her something that’s at least a little less challenging for now?
 Perhaps that would help.”